sarojbelbase/alamari/README.md

 >>> import alamari
 ```

 ANS: Glad you thought.
 First of all, you get this beautifully named package called `alamari`.
 Isn't this word beautiful?
-Just think about it, you get to import this package inside your side projects.
-Now you maybe wondering, how did this guy knows about my 213th side project?
-Because this package which has `telemetry` installed by default.
+Just think about it; you can import this package into your side projects.
+Now you may be wondering, how this guy knew about my 213th side project because this package has `telemetry` installed by default.
 It tracks any developer when they install this beautifully-named-and-thought-out package.
-I know I'm getting nowhere here, actually that's how is this package, it lets you nowhere (just kidding).
-Skip to the next line.
+I know I'm getting nowhere here, it's how it has been made, to let you nowhere (just kidding).
+Please, skip to the next line.

 ```python